-ADULT HEALTH NURSING #
+ADULT HEALTH NURSING 1 677

-Prerequisite: 671; corequisite: Nurse Practitioner students only, 690.
-Focuses on problems common to acute illness in adults in acute/episodic care settings.
-Multidisciplinary care planning and coordination are emphasized, including transition to community-based care.
-677 ADULT HEALTH NURSING B Perequisite: 675; corequisite: Nurse Practitioner students only, 692.
-Focuses on adult/family experiencing chronic illness in selected care settings.
+ADOLI MEALIN INVOSING II Perequisite: 675; corequisite: Nurse Practitioner students only, 692, Focuses on adult/family experiencing chronic illness in selected care settings.
 Emphasizes management of problems common to chronic care and rehabilitation.

-PRACTICUM: ADULT HEALTH NURSING Prerequisite: 677; corequisite: Nurse Practitioner students only, 694.
+PRACTICUM: ADULT HEALTH NURSING 679

+3 credits Prerequisite: 677; corequisite: Nurse Practitioner students only, 694.
 Integration of knowledge and skills with a specified population of adults and their families.
 Emphasis on implementation of programmatic interventions and evaluation.

-NURSING CURRICULUM DEVELOPMENT
+682 NURSING CURRICULUM DEVELOPMENT

-Prerequisite: 603, 3100:670.
-Prerequisite: 625 or 655 or 665 or 675.
-Examines curriculum development with a focus on teaching-learning strategies.
+3 credits Perequisite: 603, 310:670.
+Prerequisite/corequisite: 625 or 655 or 665 or 675.
+Examines cur-riculum development with a focus on teaching-learning strategies.
 Emphasis is on process of developing a curriculum.